WebAssembly/spec/spectec/test-prose/TEST.md

 3. Pop the value instr_u0 from the stack.
 4. If instr_u0 is of the case REF.NULL, then:
   a.
 Trap.
-5. Pop all values val* from the top of the stack.
-6. If ((val* is not []) and instr_u0 is of the case REF.EXN_ADDR), then:
+5. If instr_u0 is of the case REF.EXN_ADDR, then:
   a.
 Let (REF.EXN_ADDR a) be instr_u0.
   b.
-Push the value (REF.EXN_ADDR a) to the stack.
+Pop all values val* from the top of the stack.
   c.
+If (val* is not []), then:
+    1) Push the value (REF.EXN_ADDR a) to the stack.
-Execute the instruction THROW_REF.
+    2) Execute the instruction THROW_REF.
-7. Else if the first non-value entry of the stack is a LABEL_, then:
+  d.
+Else if the first non-value entry of the stack is a LABEL_, then:
-  a.
-If instr_u0 is of the case REF.EXN_ADDR, then:
-    1) Let (REF.EXN_ADDR a) be instr_u0.
-    2) Pop the current LABEL_ context from the stack.
+    1) Pop the current LABEL_ context from the stack.
-    3) Push the value (REF.EXN_ADDR a) to the stack.
+    2) Push the value (REF.EXN_ADDR a) to the stack.
-    4) Execute the instruction THROW_REF.
+    3) Execute the instruction THROW_REF.
-8. Else if the first non-value entry of the stack is a FRAME_, then:
+  e.
+Else if the first non-value entry of the stack is a FRAME_, then:
-  a.
-If instr_u0 is of the case REF.EXN_ADDR, then:
-    1) Let (REF.EXN_ADDR a) be instr_u0.
-    2) Pop the current FRAME_ context from the stack.
+    1) Pop the current FRAME_ context from the stack.
-    3) Push the value (REF.EXN_ADDR a) to the stack.
+    2) Push the value (REF.EXN_ADDR a) to the stack.
-    4) Execute the instruction THROW_REF.
+    3) Execute the instruction THROW_REF.
-9. Else if not the first non-value entry of the stack is a HANDLER_, then:
+  f.
+Else if not the first non-value entry of the stack is a HANDLER_, then:
-  a.
-Throw the exception instr_u0 as a result.
+    1) Throw the exception instr_u0 as a result.
-10. Else:
+  g.
+Else:
-  a.
-Let (HANDLER_ n { catch_u1* }) be the current HANDLER_ context.
+    1) Let (HANDLER_ n { catch_u1* }) be the current HANDLER_ context.
-  b.
-If instr_u0 is of the case REF.EXN_ADDR, then:
-    1) Let (REF.EXN_ADDR a) be instr_u0.
     2) If (catch_u1* is []), then:
       a) Pop the current HANDLER_ context from the stack.
       b) Push the value (REF.EXN_ADDR a) to the stack.